Clarkson-Applied-Data-Science/BDA_NYC_Taxi/README.md

 ![image](https://github.com/Clarkson-Applied-Data-Science/BDA_NYC_Taxi/assets/161551132/d3d26101-9b2c-44db-a6a5-b08d210a7201)

+There are few outliers, after managing them, these are the borders.
 ### 6. What is the average overall computed trip distance?
 (You should use Haversine Distance)
 ####   a.
 Draw a histogram of the trip distances binned anyway you see fit.